-Probing questions are simply follow-up questions, which can be used to help expand upon the information obtained.
-Probing questions generally stimulate further discussion, clarifying what has already been said.
+Probing questions are simply follow-up questions, which can be used to help expand information obtained. upon the Probing questions generally stimulate further discussion, clarifying what has already been said.
 If the interviewee has given unclear, incomplete or irrelevant information, a probing question may be used to clarify the previous response.
 If the interviewee is reluctant to talk, then an open-ended, probing question may bring the person into the conversation.
 For example: